dimartz/weather/README.md

 ## Description

-Weather is a CLI for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.
+`weather` is a CLI for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.

 ![wtr_def_sc](https://user-images.githubusercontent.com/98893034/194855543-759d83ba-6ae9-4c9c-a06b-326079fa9c20.png)

-Weather data comes from the `OpenWeatherMap` free weather API.
+`weather` data comes from the `OpenWeatherMap` free weather API.

 ## Requirements

-Weather requires the following dependencies:
+`weather` requires the following dependencies:

 - cURL
 - Cargo